natev2/html-nft-marketplace/README.md

-# nft-marketplace
+# nft-landing
-Demo NFT Marketplace Built with pure HTML and CSS (No functions - Just Aesthetics)
+Demo NFT Landing Page Built with pure HTML and CSS (No functions - Just Aesthetics)